-In this Accounting Cycle process, a transaction with economic impact has been identified in an organization and then transaction has to be recorded in the books of accounts.
-All transaction with economic impact should be recorded at one place
+In the Accounting Cycle process, a transaction with economic impact has been identified in an organization and then transaction recorded in the books of accounts by following the double-entry bookkeeping system.
+All transactions with economic impact should be recorded in one place.

-Prepare journal entry and Post to the T-accounts in the general ledger
+Prepare journal entry and Post to the general ledger accounts

-Based on the transaction with economic impact, journal entries are passed to the respective T accounts called general ledgers where similar expenses are recorded at one place to summarize at a later point of time.
+Based on the transactions with economic impact, journal entries are passed to the respective accounts called general ledgers where similar expenses are recorded at one place to summarize at a later point of time.

 Prepare a trial balance

 Trial balance in a accounting cycle play a major role as it will serve two purpose;